 The system social worker works in conjunction with counselors, nurses and school administrators to assist students and families experiencing difficulties in a variety of areas.
 The social worker may offer direct services and assistance to school staff and families in crisis situations.
 The social worker can provide aid to students experiencing homelessness and connect families with appropriate community resources.
 The social worker also monitors attendance and makes referrals to appropriate agencies when students have excessive absences.
 The goal of the system social worker is to empower and support all students to achieve academic success.

 System Social Worker – Joni McElwaney

-The priority of school counselors is to provide support to students, families and school communities in order to increase student achievement by addressing emotional, social and behavioral needs.
-Counselors provide age appropriate guidance for school success through individual and small group settings, classroom guidance activities, character education, and college and career lessons.
-The counselors are available to all students to help ensure that the students acquire and demonstrate the skills needed for personal/social development in preparation for becoming life long learners.
+The priority of school guidance counselors is to provide support to students, families and school communities in order to increase student achievement by addressing emotional, social and behavioral needs.
+Guidance counselors provide age appropriate guidance for school success through individual and small group settings, classroom guidance activities, character education, and college and career lessons.
+The guidance counselors are available to all students to help ensure that the students acquire and demonstrate the skills needed for personal/social development in preparation for becoming life long learners.

 The school nurse is an individual that facilitates better health practices in the life of students and staff to make a difference in student academic performance.
 The school nurse maintains a clinic record for each student to use in maintenance care or in the event of a school emergency.
 The school nurse is an integral part of helping to maintain the well-being of our students.

 Long Branch Elementary School– Ursula Luesing

 Lumpkin County Middle School – Scott Mildenhall